Don't Visit Cao Bang, Vietnam Without Knowing These 7 Things!

 As one of Vietnam's most magnificent natural wonders, Nguom Ngao Cave is second only to the famed caves of Phong Nha Ke Bang.
 This cave's origins trace back over 300 million years, and it has been known since 1921.
 While stretching for a little over 2 kilometers, only 1 kilometer is open to the public.
 One thing is, in exciting news, a new tour named 'Nguom Ngao Cave – Part of Ban Thuon' has been extended nearly 3 kilometers deeper into the cave, which includes trekking and boating.

+Believe me!
 You will have the chance to delve further into the cave by boat, encountering cliffs to climb, rafts to navigate, and streams to wade through in the darkness, and admire stalactites formed from water droplets over millions of years.
-The new route promises even more unforgettable and thrilling experiences for avid explorers and adventurers alike.

 .jpg)